robosys2019/robosys_software_team/README.md

 ### Compiling Publisher
 First, to setup the KinectOneStream executable, clone the repository and switch to the correct branch.
-Today it is the ```carl_dev``` branch.
+Today it is the ```master``` branch.

 Follow these simple steps:
 ```